letid/framework/README.md

-Lethil.framework
+Letid.framework
 =======

-Lethil is a simple yet flexible PHP framework project for live or deploying multiply sites solution.
+Letid is a simple yet flexible PHP framework project for live or deploying multiply sites solution.
 Yes, it is PHP Composer base and therefore using packages are up-to-you!